 You can still earn big rewards with a no-fee card.
-I’ve been using the MBNA Smart Cash card for over a year, and so far I’ve collected $700 in cash back.
+I used the MBNA Smart Cash card for over a year, and collected $700 in cash back.

-With this no-fee cash back credit card, you get 5% back on groceries and gas for the first 6 months, and 2% back thereafter.
+With this no-fee cash back credit card, you’ll get 5% back on groceries and gas for the first 6 months, and 2% back thereafter.
 You’ll also get 1% back on all your other purchases, including recurring bill payments.

 To find the right card, you need to figure out how much money you spend on average each month.
 Some annual fee credit cards offer juicy rewards, but unless you have a high income and spend more than $2,000 per month on your card, you’re probably better off with a no-fee rewards credit card.